nbigaouette/nonlinearmapping/README.markdown

 You are kindly asked to cite the following publication if you use this work:

 * N. Bigaouette, E. Ackad, L. Ramunno.
-Nonlinear grid mapping applied to an FDTD-based, multi-center 3D Schrödinger equation solver, 2010.
+Nonlinear grid mapping applied to an FDTD-based, multi-center 3D Schrödinger equation solver.
+Submitted to
+Computer Physics Communications, 2011.

 Requirements